csb6/bluebird/README.md

 Bluebird is a work-in-progess imperative programming language modeled after C++ and Ada.

-The goal is to create a language that supports generic programming with strong typing and syntax somewhere between Ada's verbose but unambiguous syntax and C++'s more concise syntax.
+The goal is to create a language that supports generic programming with very strong typing.

-It is still in the early stages, but right now it has a lexer and a parser implementing many basic features.
-Code generation and semantic analysis are in development, but aren't currently usable.
+It is still in the early stages, but right now it has a lexer, a parser, and a semantic analyzer.
+Code generation currently only generates to LLVM IR instructions, not actual executables.
+All stages of the compiler are still a work-in-progress.

 ## Goals